kristijonas-ber/snake-in-the-box/README.md

 ## Overview

-The exhaustive track has proven the exact maximum for every dimension up to $7$, along with the number and transition sequences of canonical longest snakes.
-For dimension $8$, the length of the longest snake is proven without knowing the number of canonical longest snakes.
+This exhaustive search is able to prove the maximum length for hypercubes up to dimension $7$, along with finding the number and transition sequences of canonical longest snakes.
+For dimension $8$, the length of the longest snake is proven by Ostergård and Pettersson without knowing the number of canonical longest snakes.
+This exhaustive search has been

 | Dimension | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 |---|---|---|---|---|---|---|---|---|
 | **Longest snake (edges)** | 1 | 2 | 4 | 7 | 13 | 26 | 50 | 98 |
 | **Canonical longest snakes** | 1 | 1 | 1 | 1 | 8 | 1 | 12 | N/A |

-Beyond that the optimal longest snake length is unknown.
+Beyond dimension $8$ the optimal longest snake length is unknown.
 The heuristic track chases lower bounds, without proving optimality.
 The table below lists the longest heuristically found snakes.

 | Dimension | 9 | 10 | 11 | 12 | 13 |
 |---|---|---|---|---|---|